Mary, Our Lady of the Angels Portiuncula Indulgence

 The Pope granted this petition.
 This indulgence as been extended to all parish churches throughout the world.
-The date was set from vespers of the first of August until sundown on the second of August, the Feast of Our Lady of the Angels.
+The date was set from vespers (4pm) on August 1 until sundown on August 2, the Feast of Our Lady of the Angels.

 To obtain the Portiuncula plenary indulgence, a person must visit the Chapel of Our Lady of the Angels at Assisi, or a Franciscan church or chapel, or one’s parish church on August 2, with the intention of honoring Our Lady of the Angels.

-A “PLENARY INDULGENCE is granted to those who devoutly visit the parochial church either on its titular feast or on the 2nd of August when the indulgence of the "Portiuncula" occurs.
+A “PLENARY INDULGENCE is granted to those who devoutly visit the parochial (ie parish) church either on its titular feast or on the 2nd of August when the indulgence of the "Portiuncula" occurs.